Kadapa: Climate

 Kadapa has a hot semi-arid (Köppen BSh) climate characterised by year round high temperatures.
-It has a record of reaching more than 46 degree Celsius.
+It has a record of reaching 45 degree Celsius.
 Summers are especially uncomfortable with hot and humid conditions.
 During this time temperatures range from a minimum of 25 °C and can rise up to a maximum of 45 °C. Humidity is around 75% during the summer months.
 The monsoon season brings substantial rain to the area, and Kadapa gets some rainfall from both the southwest monsoon and the northeast monsoon.
 About 615 mm of the average total annual rainfall of around 770 mm occurs between June and October.
 Winters are comparatively milder and the temperatures are lower after the onset of the monsoons.
-During this time the temperatures range from a maximum of 17 °C and can rise up to a maximum of 32 °C. Humidity is much lower during the winter season, which is the best time to visit the area.
+During this time the temperatures range from a minimum of 17 °C and can rise up to a maximum of 32 °C. Humidity is much lower during the winter season, which is the best time to visit the area.